 2016: The Community Task Force on School Climate, convened by the Foundation, established a new code of conduct for the Rochester City School District that won board approval.
 The group also recommended anti-racist training to better define, understand, and address the impact of racism and cultural bias in the schools.

-- In June, the five giving circles celebrated the collective distribution of more than $1 million in grants since 2008.
+- In June, the Foundation's five giving circles celebrated the collective distribution of more than $1 million in grants since 2008.

 - The Yates Community Endowment met its goal to raise $1 million in permanent endowment to support Yates County.